mindsers/yabf/docs/application-should-have-createinstance-method.md

 So to reach our goal (Ensure that all application work mostly the same way), we manually check if a child implements the `createInstance` method.
 Due to its manual characteristic, this check have specific aspects:

-- The warning is throwned only ar runtime
+- The warning is throwned only at runtime
 - The check occurs only if you implements the Application's child class

 ## How to implements `creacteInstance`